-C.9 Geotechnical and Hydrogeological Design, Certification and Monitoring
+C.12 Geotechnical and Hydrogeological Design, Certification and Monitoring

-Pursuant to Clause 139 of the Regulation, the Construction Certificate plans and specification required to be submitted for approval by the Certifying Authority must be accompanied by a Geotechnical Report which includes the Geotechnical/ Hydrogeological Monitoring Program together with civil and structural engineering details for foundation retaining walls, footings, basement tanking, and subsoil drainage systems, as applicable, prepared by a professional engineer, who is suitably qualified and experienced in geotechnical and hydrogeological engineering.
+Prior to the issue of the Construction Certificate, the applicant must submit, for approval by the Principal Certifier, a detailed geotechnical report prepared by a geotechnical engineer with National Engineering Register (NER) credentials in accordance with Council's DCP and Councils document "Guidelines for Preparation of Geotechnical and Hydrogeological Reports".
+The report must include a Geotechnical / Hydrogeological Monitoring Program together with civil and structural engineering details for foundation retaining walls, footings, basement tanking, and subsoil drainage systems, as applicable, prepared by a professional engineer, who is suitably qualified and experienced in geotechnical and hydrogeological engineering.